just226/messy-doc/README.md

 ## Misc

-I suppose Messy-doc could be use in small team, provide valuable words at hand.
-It is an master/worker app, you could distribute different kinds of work throughout your devices.
+I suppose Messy-doc could do a lot of things.

+If you have a small team, it will sniff all the team files and provide valuable words at hand.

+For a master/worker app, you could distribute different kinds of work throughout your devices.

 Expecting your new ideas about it or anything else.